Create AI videos with 230+ avatars in 140+ languages.

 - Clear processes to recognize, promote, and reward learning achievements.

-Devlin Peck further explains how training sessions paired with good feedback allow employees to "make the mistakes here so you don't make them on the job."
+I've found that training sessions paired with good feedback allow employees to make the mistakes in the right place, rather than making them on the job.

 Create a plan for revising content after the training, incorporating flashcards, quizzes, little games, case studies analysis, and group discussion.